daniel-marsh/senior_project/README.md

 Agent Names:

--r : Random\n
+-r : Random

--s : Hard Coded Logic\n
+-s : Hard Coded Logic

--m : Simple MCTS agent\n
+-m : Simple MCTS agent

--q0 : Q-Learning agent with no initailization values\n
+-q0 : Q-Learning agent with no initailization values

--q1 : Q-Learning agent with initialization values\n
+-q1 : Q-Learning agent with initialization values

--l : LSTM agent\n
+-l : LSTM agent

 -a : Autoencoder agent

 For more information about each agent, see the source code in the corresponding directories or the final report write-up in Other/.